mathpluscode/ImgX-DiffSeg/README.md

 ### TPU with Docker

 The following instructions have been tested only for TPU-v3-8.
-The docker container uses root user.
+The docker container uses the root user.

 1. TPU often has limited disk space.
    [RAM disk](https://www.linuxbabe.com/command-line/create-ramdisk-linux) can be used to help.